10 min

 Week 1: Observe and Plan

-Notice your current eating patterns.
+Don’t change anything yet.
+Just notice your current eating patterns.
 When do you struggle most?
 When are you most tempted to order takeout?
+What times of day are you starving with no food ready?

 Week 2: Start Simple